-Nomination of Qualified Person
+Nomination of a Qualified Person

 Examination of your application

 The examination process checks the formalities of your application, your eligibility to apply and the details of the plant variety itself.
 Once the application is 'accepted' you are covered by provisional protection.
-This usually occurs within two months of filing your application if all eligibility requirements are satisfied.
+This usually occurs within 2 months of filing your application if all eligibility requirements are satisfied.

 The next stages towards full PBR protection are the comparative growing trial and Application part 2.

 Holders of PBR protection should indicate that their variety is registered with us on the labels of plants or seeds for sale.
 This applies to both provisional and full PBR protection.

 Only recommended versions of the logo and standardised wording can be used.
 The PBR logo and wording should be used on both 'tie on' or 'push in' labels.